Cabinet color preview

 Boundary 1

-Color previews, not paint formulas
+Color direction, not paint formulas

 Use the preview for